lime-rt/lime/doc/usermanual.rst

 polarization is switched on, LIME is identical to the DustPol code (Padovani et al., 2012), except that the expression Padovani et al. give for sigma2 has been shown by Ade et al. (2015) to be too small by a factor of 2.
 This correction has now been included in LIME.

 The next three (optional) parameters are linked to the density function you provide in your model file.
-All three parameters are vector quantities, and should therefore be indexed, the same as `par->moldatfile <par-moldatfile>` or `img`.
+All three parameters are vector quantities, and should therefore be indexed, the same as :ref:`par->moldatfile <par-moldatfile>` or :ref:`img <images>`.
 If you choose to make use of any or all of the three (which is recommended though not mandatory), you must supply, for each one you use, the same number of elements as your density function returns.
-As described below in the relevant section, the density function can return multiple values per call, 1 for each species which is present in significant quantity.
+As described below in the relevant section, the :ref:`density function <density>` can return multiple values per call, 1 for each species which is present in significant quantity.
 The contribution of such species to the physics of the situation is most usually via collisional excitation or quenching of levels of the radiating species of interest, and for this reason they are known in LIME as collision partners (CPs).

 Because there are 2 independent sources of information about these collision partners, namely via the density function on the one hand and via any collisional transition-rate tables present in the moldata file on the other, we have to be careful to match up these sources properly.
 That is the intent of the parameter